-Please note: the Williams Writing Supplement is optional.
+Note: The Williams Writing Supplement is entirely optional.

 Imagine yourself in a tutorial at Williams.
-Of anyone in the world, whom would you choose to be the other student in the class, and why?
-(Please limit your response to 300 words.)
+Of anyone in the world, whom would you choose to be your partner in the class, and why?

 2. Each Sunday night, in a tradition called Storytime, students, faculty and staff gather to hear a fellow community member relate a brief story from their life (and to munch on the storyteller’s favorite homemade cookies).

 What story would you share?
 What lessons have you drawn from that story, and how would those lessons inform your time at Williams?